R3voFoxx/Captain_Flint_Project/README.md

 5. The search itself
 6. Final verdict

-once these main components are coded, more specifics such as clue calculations, danger advice, or levels to hull integrity/battery power (Ex battery <= 30, it sends out a warning instead of ending completely) can be implemented for efficiency.
+Once these main components are coded, more specifics such as clue calculations, danger advice, or levels to hull integrity/battery power (Ex battery <= 30, it sends out a warning instead of ending completely) can be implemented for efficiency.